 The 4 I's

-- rolling out the Infrastructure for a climate-neutral and resilient economy, and
+- rolling out the infrastructure for a climate-neutral and resilient economy

 This structure reflects that a systemic transformation will need to evolve beyond sectoral policy approaches.
 Incorporating scientific insights and policies from outside the EU as well as examining how the EU's efforts interact with those of other countries, the project will also look beyond EU borders.
 The analysis will be grounded in science, but also aligned with the EU's dynamic political environment.
 To receive input, provide feedback and validate conclusions, the project will closely engage with stakeholders throughout its lifespan.